Mark-Cooper-Janssen-Vooles/T3A2-A/readme.md

       </td>
     </tr>
     <tr>
-    <td>As a user I want to see stats based on my performance so far on time meditated, run-streak, sessions completed and last time meditated</td>
+    <td>As a user I want to see stats based on my performance so far on time meditated, run-streak, sessions completed and last time meditated because I want to know what I have achieved and at the same time stay motivated</td>
     <td>
       <ul>
         <li>